 As a starting point, let me use the “bully pulpit” that having our own blog allows us to make some general points about commercial harvest of wild mushrooms.
 I realize that this is a controversial topic, and I don’t expect that everyone who reads this will agree with everything I have to say on the subject.
-The option of starting their own blog to disseminate their opinions is always an option if they disagree strongly enough.
+The option of starting their own blog to disseminate their opinions is always available if they disagree strongly enough.
 Here, for the record, is my own opinion.

 When we began mushrooming over twenty years ago, commercial picking was not yet a “problem.”
 A few people leading somewhat unconventional lives engaged in it for income, either primary or supplemental, and they hunted singly or in pairs, never in large groups.
-There were not many well-established buyers, and some pickers sold directly to restaurants.
+There weren't many well-established buyers, and some pickers sold directly to restaurants.
 Seeing wild mushrooms in the average supermarket was highly unusual.
 The pickers were mostly folks who had a strong environmental ethic and behaved in the woods accordingly.
-While we didn’t care to do this as a business ourselves, we didn’t resent the presence of these pickers and rarely crossed paths with them.
+While we didn’t care to do this as a business ourselves, we didn’t resent the presence of these pickers, and rarely crossed paths with them.
 If anything, we admired them in many ways - their independence, woodcraft and hard work.

 Matsutakes are a popular choice